-In 2018, the Company continued to record a valuation allowance against all of its United States deferred tax assets due to significant cumulative losses in the United States, resulting in a net increase in valuation allowance of \$0.9 million.
-This increase in valuation allowance is offset partially by the release of \$1.5 million valuation allowance against one of its Israel subsidiaries due to cumulative income generated in the recent years as well as the analysis of all available positive and negative evidence.
-As of December 31, 2018, the Company had a valuation allowance of \$77.1 million against all of its U.S. federal, California and other states net deferred tax assets.
+In 2019, the Company continued to record a valuation allowance against all of its United States deferred tax assets due to cumulative losses in the United States.
+In addition, during the 2019, it recorded a partial valuation allowance on its deferred tax assets in Switzerland due to the generation of current year losses in excess of the amount that can be realized.
+This results in an increase to the valuation allowance of \$23.9 million.
+This increase in the valuation allowance is offset partially by the release of \$5.6 million valuation allowance against its Israel subsidiary due to a reduced tax rate as a result of a local tax authority ruling.
+As of December 31, 2019, the Company had a valuation allowance of \$95.5 million against all of its U.S. federal and states net deferred tax assets and certain foreign deferred tax assets.